Saturated de Rham-Witt complexes with unit-root coefficients: Introduction

 \begin{theorem} (See Theorem \ref{thm:general_construction}.)
 Suppose $R$ is a $k$-algebra, and $\mathcal E$ is a unit-root F-crystal on $\Cris(\Spec R/W)$.
 Then there exists a saturated de Rham--Witt complex $\W\Omega^*_{R, \mathcal E}$ associated to $(R, \mathcal E)$. \end{theorem}

-The proof is more complicated than in the case of the trivial crystal, since we have no analogue of the Witt vector construction \ref{con:BLM_construction_W}.
+The proof is much more complicated than in the case of trivial coefficients, since we have no analogue of the Witt vector construction \ref{con:BLM_construction_W}.
 Roughly speaking, we will prove an analogue of the lifted construction \ref{con:BLM_lifted_construction}, and then reduce to the case where it applies.

 We also prove an analogue of Theorem \ref{BLM_sheaf}:

 \begin{proposition} (See Proposition \ref{prop:dRW_is_qcoh}.)
 Let $X$ be a $k$-scheme, and $\mathcal E$ a unit-root $F$-crystal on $\Cris(X/W(k))$.
 The functors